pvrzz/pvrzz/README.md

 ## ✦ about

-i like building things..  small web projects, discord bots, browser extensions; and i run a homelab to learn how everything actually fits together. currently going deep on security.
+hi! i'm chris, an it grad (aas) & a current cybersecurity student (bs). i like creating things! small web projects, discord bots, & browser extensions. i run a homelab to learn how everything actually fits together as well!

 ---